 Corridor Alternative 6 will involve widening parts of the existing road and building sections of new roadway to create a 10-mile, four-lane highway with a median.
 The work will enhance motorist safety and help traffic in a growing area move more efficiently between Thomasville and Winston-Salem.

-Moving forward, NCDOT will continue to refine the project’s design to avoid and minimize impacts to the environment, as well as neighborhoods and businesses.
-The department will also hold another public hearing next year where citizens can review the project design, ask questions and share their thoughts.
+NCDOT is continuing to refine the project’s design to avoid and minimize impacts to the environment, as well as neighborhoods and businesses.

-The DEIS is a tool for decision-making that describes the impacts of a project to residents, communities, businesses, farmland, historic resources, protected species, noise and air quality, wetlands, water quality and utilities, among others.
+The Draft EIS is a tool for decision-making that describes the impacts of a project to residents, communities, businesses, farmland, historic resources, protected species, noise and air quality, wetlands, water quality and utilities, among others.

 Unique Intersection Adjustments

 As part of the project, NCDOT plans to change some of the current intersections along N.C.
-109 to what are called “superstreets.”
+109 to what are called Synchronized Streets (superstreets).
 They are a safer solution that work better and can be less expensive, too.
 They will also allow N.C.
 109 to carry more traffic in future years.

-By eliminating left turns, superstreets reduce the number of opportunities for cars traveling in different directions to potentially collide.
+By eliminating left turns, Synchronized Streets reduce the number of opportunities for cars traveling in different directions to potentially collide.
 Considering accident reports show N.C.
 109 has higher crash rates than other roads of its size, these proposed changes would improve motorist safety.